 Egg Free: Use milk to glaze the pastries instead of egg.
 And make sure that your pastry does not contain egg.

 Gluten Free: You can now buy pretty decent gluten free pastry – especially in the freezer section.
-Ensure that you use a gluten free flour when rolling out and you should be grand.
+Ensure that you use a gluten free flour when rolling out if tis needed and you should be grand.

 I love my heavy marble rolling pin but any rolling pin will do.
 I used a roll of cling film for years until I upgraded.
 Use, rip off the top layer and no washing up is required.
 Genius really (if not terribly eco friendly)!